viorik/ELSDc/README.md

 ELSDc -- Ellipse and Line Segment Detector, with Continuous validation
 ======================================================================

-V. Patraucean, P. Gurdjos, R. Grompone von Gioi Version 1.0, March 2015
+V. Patraucean, P. Gurdjos, R. Grompone von Gioi, Version 1.0, March 2015

 ELSDc is an algorithm for joint ellipse and line segment detection on digital